Lucy Gwynn: Biography

-Lucy Gwynn was appointed first lady registrar of Trinity College, Dublin in February 1905.
+Lucy Gwynn was appointed first lady registrar of Trinity College Dublin in February 1905.

 Trinity College had finally admitted women to the university just the year before, in 1904.
 Despite coming from a family of academics Lucy Gwynn had been unable to get a university education herself.
 She was 39 years old when appointed to her position in the university.

 Students described Lucy Gwynn as a pioneer.
 Her role as women's registrar was described by one of her charges as "to control our movements to some extent and to protect the college and the students from criticism".

 In 1907 Lucy Gwynn was summoned before the Fry Commission on Dublin University to defend the position of women at Trinity.
 She was supported by the parents of the students.
 The result was that the commission endorsed the principle of women's admission to the university.

 In 1922, the Dublin University Women Graduates’ Association was founded, under Lucy Gwynn's presidency.

 Lucy Gwynn never married.
 As an eldest daughter she was required to assist in the management of her parents' household and attend to them in their old age.
-From her mother's brother Robert Donough O'Brien (1844-1917), an architect, she inherited the house he had designed and built at Parteen-a-Lax in County Clare, close to Limerick town.
+From her mother's brother Robert Donough O'Brien (1844-1917), an architect, she inherited the house he had designed and built at Parteen-a-Lax in County Clare, close to Limerick City.
 It was there that she retired at the end of her working life.
 Her hobby was tending its beautiful garden which lay next to the river Shannon.